 This has been covered above but deserves its own section.

-For a start, it is likely to kill the Mouse instantly.
-Not only that, but the traps are so tight that even if it grabs a foot or a tail, there is not much chance of escape.
+For a start, it is likely to kill the mouse instantly.
+Not only that, but the traps are so tight that even if it grabs a foot or a tail, there is little chance of escape.

 Mice can chew through plastic, so it will not be much of a challenge to eat away at the plastic until it has a hole big enough to escape!